UMaine-NMD-211-Fall-2020/Lab5-IntroToArduino/README.md

 }
 ```
 #### Morse Code
-I would make dot & dash into functions too
+I would make dot & dash into functions too ... and space!
+We ran out of time.
+Basically, any building block should be a function
 ```arduino
 /* Lab 5 - NMD 211
  * FirstName LastName